abishanaru/CIP_FS25_102/README.md

     - Conducted a comparative analysis of Zurich vs. Basel Parking Data.

 ## Research Questions
-1. How does parking availability change throughout the day, week, and across seasons?
+1. ow does parking availability in Zurich change throughout the day, week, and across seasons?
-2. What is the relationship between weather conditions and parking availability?
+2. How does the average parking availability in Zurich compare to that of Basel?
-3. How does parking availability in Zurich compare to Basel?
+3. What is the relationship between weather conditions and parking availability in Zurich?

 ## Data Sources
 - Parking data from Zurich: Parkendd API